zg9064/Hackathon2017/README.md

 # Hackathon2017
-End goal: pull key words from a poem, page of a book, etc, and pull colors representative of the passage
+End goal: pull key words from a poem, page of a book, etc, and find colors representative of the passage

 Stage 1: pull colors from images